vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Krsdaveni from SK,

-(Ksiprā un both places) is just like Krtamāla-(r, rising in Malaya) va the Brabpa
+(Ksiprā un both places) is just like Kr̥tamāla-(r, rising in Malaya) va the Brabpa

 45 105, B 27 36, M 114 30, Br, Ksiravati-(r) V 84 68 (reached III, 35 17.
 Bh VIII 24 12.
 X 79, 16, ' after Sarasvati and Bābuda) ' XI 5.
 39, V1 II 3.
 13, Dey p.
 104 Ksirika-(where there is Nīlakaotba) says that it is tbe river Vaiga on Vām q by T, K p.238 which Madurā is situated.
 See Kșudhātīrtha-(under Go ) B 85 1 ander Payasvini, The Bbāgavata